 All the topics identified in the materiality matrix relate directly or indirectly to Triodos Bank’s purpose as an integrated sustainable bank using money to deliver positive change.
 Topics in blue are priorities for external stakeholders.
 They are defined by our business strategy and how we conduct client relationships.
 Material topics shown in green have a more internal focus.
 They are affected by how we operate as a responsible institution.
-We can have a direct impact on these topics; for example, by the way we select suppliers or through our remuneration policies.
+We can have a direct impact on these topics; for example, by the way we select suppliers.

 In line with GRI’s mission to empower sustainable decisions, we engage in stakeholder dialogues to understand and incorporate their vision.
 We aim to integrate the outcomes of the various stakeholder engagements (including the survey and dialogue sessions) into our vision, strategy and policies, and implement them in our daily operations.
-As mentioned above, in 2021 we have taken additional steps to embed stakeholder engagement in our corporate strategy development.
+As mentioned above, we embed stakeholder engagement in our corporate strategy development.

 The results of the materiality matrix suggest Triodos Bank’s stakeholders want and expect us to continue to be a leader in sustainable finance, with a strategy that reflects and supports that mission.
 Being a resilient financial institution is considered important for Triodos Bank, as are services/products with a social and/or sustainable purpose and working with sustainable suppliers.
 Material topics are discussed in more depth below and covered in relevant sections in the rest of the report.

 Sustainable investments are at the heart of Triodos Bank’s work.
 The organisation promotes change by financing sustainable initiatives in key sectors.
 Their combined impact gives Triodos Bank the credibility to change finance.
 By increasing our influence, we are better able to stimulate positive systemic change in the banking sector.